History of fire safety legislation in the United Kingdom: The wider scope of UK fire safety law 1 October 2006

-The Fire Safety Order 2005 applies to most buildings and sites, except for private dwellings, though the FSO does apply to communal areas/escape routes serving dwellings.
+The Regulatory Reform (Fire Safety) Order 2005 applies to most buildings and sites, except for private dwellings, though it does apply to communal areas/escape routes serving dwellings.
 The fire authority is the principal enforcing authority.
-However, there are other enforcing authorities - the Health and Safety Executive for most construction sites and on ships under construction, the Defence Fire and Rescue Service for defence premises, the Office for Nuclear Regulation (ONR) for nuclear sites, and the local authority for sports grounds.
+However, there are other enforcing authorities – the Health and Safety Executive for most construction sites and on ships under construction, the Defence Fire and Rescue Service for defence premises, the Office for Nuclear Regulation (ONR) for nuclear sites, and the local authority for sports grounds.

-The Fire Safety Act 2021
+Fire Safety Act 2021

-The Fire Safety Act provides an explicit explanation of the parameters that fall under the Fire Safety Order 2005, such as structures, external walls (cladding and balconies alike), and even individual flat entrance doors between domestic properties and common areas in multi-occupied residential buildings.
+The Fire Safety Act 2021 (c.
+24) provides an explicit explanation of the parameters that fall under the Regulatory Reform (Fire Safety) Order 2005, such as structures, external walls (cladding and balconies alike), including individual flat entrance doors between domestic properties and common areas in multi-occupied residential buildings.

 It is essential to regularly review and update fire risk assessments in order to guarantee that the premises can be occupied safely.
 Any necessary control measures should be implemented accordingly.

 A fire risk assessment is a comprehensive process that assesses the potential fire hazards and risks in a given space.